jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 			- Two events are causally related if they both access the same data object, and at least one is a write event.
 - **Eventual Consistency**
 	- In eventual consistency, there are no special constraints that have to be satisfied by the order of observer actions.
-		- The idea behind this is that participants will eventual
+		- The idea behind this is that participants will eventually converge to consistency;
+			- Either by observing equivalent action orders or resorting to - albeit costly - conflict resolution mechanisms.

+Systems with weaker consistency models became popular with the advent of the Internet - where wide-scale webservers had to accommodate large numbers of users.
+To achieve such demands, these systems sacrifice strong consistency for higher availability.